-S.No.
+C No Different Desig Indomnity Contract Cuarantes Contract S.No.
 Different Basis Indemnity Contract Guarantee Contract 1.
-Nature of Contract Promises to save the other from loss.
-One party promises to discharge the liability of the third party in case of his default.
-2. No. of Parties Only to parties are there There are three parties.
-3. No. of contracts There is only one contract There are three contract between debtors, creditors and surety.
-4. Nature of Liability The liability of the indemnifier is primary and independent.
-The liability of the surely is secondary and dependent.
-5. Arising of Liability Indemnifier's liability arises only on the happening of a contingency.
-Arises only after the default of debtor in payment.
-6. Existence of debt or duty There is no existence debt or duty in this contract.
-There is always some existing debt or duty in this contract.
-7. Request by the debtor It is not necessary for the indemnifier to act at the request indemnified.
-The surely generally gives guarantee to the request of the debtor.
-8. Right to sue The indemnifier cannot sue the third party for loss in his own name.
-It surely has discharged.
-The debt after the default of the principal debtor, he becomes entitled to sue the debtor in his own name.
+Nature of Contract Promises to save the One party promises to discharge the liability other from loss. of the third party in case of his default.
+2. No. of Parties Only to parties are There are three parties. there 3.
+No. of contracts There is only one There are three contract between debtors, contract creditors and surety.
+4. Nature of Liability The liability of the The liability of the surely is secondary and indemnifier is dependent. primary and independent.
+5. Arising of Liability Indemnifier's liability Arises only after the default of debtor in arises only on the payment. happening of a contingency.
+6. Existence of debt There is no existence There is always some existing debt or duty or duty debt or duty in this in this contract. contract.
+7. Request by the It is not necessary for The surely generally gives guarantee to the debtor the indemnifier to act request of the debtor. at the request indemnified.
+8. Right to sue The indemnifier It surely has discharged.
+The debt after the cannot sue the third default of the principal debtor, he becomes party for loss in his entitled to sue the debtor in his own name. own name.